 - Pocket Rocket 2 Stove – I decided to cook at the last minute, and as always, I am glad I did.

-- MSR Fuel Cannister – I only use the stove for dinner, so fuel will last me two weeks.
+- MSR Fuel Cannister – I only use the stove for dinner, so that fuel will last me two weeks.

 - Snow Peak 900 Titanium Pot – I’ve used this small, lightweight pot for as long as I can remember.